Phone-GWP-group

 https://www.gwp.co.uk/author/Ian-Heskins/ xx 31628

-If you are amongst the businesses searching for polystyrene alternatives, you are not alone.
+If you are among the businesses searching for polystyrene alternatives, you are not alone.

-However, with renewed consumer focus on the environment and brands that can successfully convey their green credentials, there is growing consideration for the range of polystyrene alternatives for packaging.
+However, with renewed consumer focus on the environment and on brands that can successfully convey their green credentials, there is growing interest in the range of polystyrene alternatives for packaging.

 But what are these alternatives?
-And are they any better for the environment?
-This guide aims to set out the following:
+Are they any better for the environment?

 Contents

 Polystyrene packaging can be solid or foam (expanded).
-Solid Polystyrene packaging includes DVD and CD cases.
-Expanded Polystyrene (EPS) or Styrofoam packaging is commonly used as inserts or void fill to protect items during shipping.
-Its use is also common for food packaging trays.
+Solid polystyrene packaging includes DVD and CD cases.
+Expanded polystyrene (EPS) or Styrofoam packaging is commonly used as inserts or void fill to protect items during shipping.
+Its use is also everyday for food packaging trays.

-However, when most people refer to polystyrene packaging, they are usually talking about expanded Polystyrene (EPS) or extruded Polystyrene (XPS)
+However, when most people refer to polystyrene packaging, they usually mean expanded polystyrene (EPS) or extruded polystyrene (XPS).

-Without getting too technical, Polystyrene is manufactured by stringing together or polymerising styrene, a building-block chemical used to manufacture many products.
+Without getting too technical, polystyrene is manufactured by polymerising styrene, a building-block chemical used to make many products.
 In its expanded form, suppliers shape or fabricate it using injection moulding processes.
-This material can be as much as 95 per cent air.
+This material can be as much as 95% air.

 Should you be using polystyrene alternatives